ismasan/bridger/README.md

 ### Endpoints

 An endpoint combines auth, action and serializer into a callable object that fulfills an entire API request (albeit being framework agnostic).
-Endpoints incluse access scopes and give serializers information to include (or not) links to other endpoints, based on permissions.
+Endpoints include access scopes and pass information to serializers so they can generate (or not) links to other endpoints, based on permissions.

 ```ruby
 Bridger::Endpoints.instance do